janelia-experimental-technology/Rodent-Belt-Treadmill/README.md

 Teflon tape used to hold the belt halves in position: http://catalog.cshyde.com/keyword/s-ptfe-teflon-products-ptfe-teflon-tapes-4/skived-high-density-ptfe-tape-with-silicone?key=all&&keyword=R233&SchType=2

-See the individual part drawings for more detail on printing and fabricating the parts as well as the assembly drawing to see how it all goes together.
+See the individual part drawings for more detail on printing and fabricating each parts.
+See the attached assembly drawing for the BOM including purchased commercial items needed to complete the treadmill.

 Operation: Researchers can physically mount the treadmill and place the mouse on top of it.
 Some training is required of the mouse.